Dynatrace/dynatrace-operator/doc/coding-style-guide.md

 ## General

-- Use descriptive names (`namespace` is better than `ns`, `dynakube` is better than `dk`, etc.)
+- Use descriptive (variable) names
+  - Shortnames for known Kubernetes Objects are fine. (`ns` for namespace)
+  - Avoid "stuttering".
+(In the `beepboop` package don't call you `struct` `BeepBoopController`, but just `Controller`)
+    - Relevant for: folder/package, file, struct, func and const/variable names.
+  - Do NOT shadow builtin names and packages.
 - Avoid using `client.Client` for 'getting' resources, use `client.Reader` (also known as `apiReader`) instead.
   - `client.Client` uses a cache (or tries to) that requires more permissions than normally, and can also give you outdated results.
-- Do not create methods with more than two parameters (in extremely rare occasions maybe three) except constructors and factory functions.
+- Avoid creating functions with more than 3 params, except constructors and factory functions.
 Structs and interfaces exist for a reason.
 - Avoid returning responses (e.g., reconcile.Result, admission.Patched) in anything but Reconcile or Handle functions.
+- Run the linters locally before opening a PR, it will save you time.

 ## Function Parameter and Return-Value Order